 He is currently photographing in the Maine Woods, Yosemite National Park & the Sierra Nevada, southwest Colorado, the Ozarks and the Texas Hill Country where he was Artist-in-Park for Lyndon B. Johnson National Historical Park (and LBJ Ranch), located in Johnson City and Stonewall, Texas, and the Great Trinity Forest & Trinity River watershed in Dallas.
 Italy and France are also favorite subjects.

-Scot’s fine prints have been featured in exhibitions at the Ansel Adams Gallery in Yosemite National Park, the Dallas Museum of Natural History, the Franklin Institute in Philadelphia, the Thoreau Institute at Walden Woods, the Walden Pond Visitors Center in Concord, MA, the Turtle Bay Exploration Park in Redding, CA, the North Carolina Forestry Museum, the Cincinnati Museum Center, the Crystal Bridges Museum of American Art in Bentonville, AR, the Cultural Center of Cape Cod, and other venues across the country.
+Scot’s fine prints have been featured in exhibitions at the Ansel Adams Gallery in Yosemite National Park, the Dallas Museum of Natural History, the Franklin Institute in Philadelphia, the Thoreau Institute at Walden Woods, the Walden Pond Visitors Center in Concord, MA, the Turtle Bay Exploration Park in Redding, CA, the North Carolina Forestry Museum, the Cincinnati Museum Center, the Crystal Bridges Museum of American Art in Bentonville, AR, the Cultural Center of Cape Cod, and other venues.